FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 Shannon Foynes Taskforce report, the M20 and Foynes Road projects alongside planning for

-the 2027 Ryder Cup in Adare Manor.---
+the 2027 Ryder Cup in Adare Manor.
+---
 13

 Despite the challenges, there are a number of opportunities for Limerick in 2024 and beyond,